Jooliashi/JJAM-Journal/research-summary/jun21.md

 -   took a look at the project proposal example and tried to build our narrative to be close to that format
 -   tried to find more real world example that support review app/staging environment for frontend applicationd deployment
 -   made a comparison table for all the review as a service applications, also commonly called EaaS
+-   summarized main takeaways from comparison table about existing as-a-service solutions
+-   research more about alternative approaches to a staging environment and review apps

 ## problems collected
 -  are staging environment necessary to begin with?